1976 Tour de France: Aftermath

-Lucien Van Impe – this would be the only Tour de France win of his career, although by the time he would retire he won six King of the Mountain awards, tying him the great Federico Bahamontes for the most of all time until the EPO era of the 1990s and 2000s.
-He was in contention of winning the 1977 edition leading the race on Alp d'Huez when, perhaps ironically, he was hit by a car, and had to wait several minutes for a new bike as the riders who were pursuing him continued right on by.
+Lucien Van Impe – this was the only Tour de France win of his career, although by the time he retired he had won six King of the Mountains awards, tying with the great Federico Bahamontes for the most of all time until the EPO era of the 1990s and 2000s.
+He was in contention to win the 1977 edition, leading the race on Alpe d'Huez when he was hit by a car, and had to wait several minutes for a new bike as the riders who were pursuing him continued right on by.

-Bernard Thévenet – would abandon this Tour during the 19th stage at no point ever being a legitimate threat to defend his title from the previous year.
-He would go on to win the following year however, in one of the closest two way battles in Tour history between himself and Hennie Kuiper.
+Bernard Thévenet – abandoned this Tour during the 19th stage at no point ever being a legitimate threat to defend his title from the previous year.
+He went on to win the following year however, in one of the closest two way battles in Tour history, with Hennie Kuiper.

-Joop Zoetemelk – 1976 would be the 3rd time that Zoetemelk finished in 2nd place.
-He had the misfortune of the beginning of his career coincide with five time champ Eddy Merckx, and the end of his career collide with five time champ Bernard Hinault.
-Zoetemelk would wear the maillot jaune for four days in the 3rd week of the 1978 Tour, and six days in the 2nd week of the 1979 edition, only to lose it late in the Tour to Hinault on both occasions.
-He would win the 1980 Tour de France by his performance midway through the Tour convincing Hinault he would not have survived the mountain stages against him, as an injured Hinault chose to abandon while wearing the Yellow Jersey while just 0:21 ahead of Zoetemelk.
-Zoetemelk would finish 2nd for a sixth time in 1982, once again to Bernard Hinault.
+Joop Zoetemelk – 1976 was the 3rd time that Zoetemelk finished in 2nd place.
+He had the misfortune that the beginning of his career coincided with five time champion Eddy Merckx, and the end of his career coincided with five time champion Bernard Hinault.
+Zoetemelk wore the maillot jaune for four days in the 3rd week of the 1978 Tour, and six days in the 2nd week of the 1979 edition, only to lose it late in the Tour to Hinault on both occasions.
+He won the 1980 Tour de France by his performance midway through the Tour convincing Hinault he would not survive the mountain stages against him, as an injured Hinault chose to abandon while wearing the Yellow Jersey while just 0:21 ahead of Zoetemelk.
+Zoetemelk finished 2nd for a sixth time in 1982, once again to Bernard Hinault.

-Freddy Maertens – would follow his Tour performance by winning the 1976 World Championship, then the 1977 Vuelta a España in an absolutely dominant fashion collecting a monumental 13 stage wins.
+Freddy Maertens – followed his Tour performance by winning the 1976 World Championship, then the 1977 Vuelta a España in dominant fashion, collecting a monumental 13 stage wins.
 By 1979 and 1980 however, Maertens had fallen from grace and was basically irrelevant within the cycling world.
 In fact, in May 1979 Maertens traveled to the United States to find a doctor from outside mainland Europe who could attest that Maertens did not have a drug problem as the media reported he did.
 The plane Maertens was on landed in New York, but crashed later that day while leaving Chicago killing all 273 people on board resulting in the deadliest crash in American history.
 Maertens career seemed to be a tragic and sad tale, but in 1981 he staged one of the greatest comebacks in cycling history by winning his 3rd Green Jersey, winning another five stages, and capped it all off with a stunning victory in the World Championship.